User Tools

 VividShaper is quite different.
 It is a wavetable AUv3 plugin synthesizer for macOS and iOS that borrows the idea from the early wavetable synthesizers that had only 128 samples per wave and with a number of waves to cycle through.
 However, instead of having only a fixed number of waves to choose from, VividShaper lets you program and modify your waves over time using the built in Lua programming language.

-There are only a few buttons that you can select.
-On the left side, there's a patch menu button that will allow you to load and save patches (either locally or to iCloud).
-The New button will remove anything you have written and start from the simple patch you see in the image.
+New: The New button will remove anything you have written and start from the simple patch you see in the image.

 -- Patch: New